To simply follow our journal's guideline, please download this TEMPLATE, and replace the content with your own material.

 Types of paper

 These include population-based surveys, program evaluations, impact assessment studies, randomized controlled trials, intervention studies, studies of screening and diagnostic tests, outcome studies, cost-effectiveness analyses, meta-analysis, systematic reviews, cohort studies, and case-control studies.
 The text of original articles amounting to up to 3000 words (excluding Abstract, references, and Tables) should be divided into sections with the headings Abstract, Key-words, Introduction, Material and Methods, Results, Discussion, References, Tables and Figure legends.

 It is expected that these articles would be by invitation, written by individuals who have done substantial work on the subject or are considered experts in the field.
 Articles by other public health experts can be accepted on the basis of merit of the article.
 A short summary of the work done by the contributor(s) in the field of review/their area of expertise should accompany the manuscript.

 Brief Research article

 Brief Research article should contain interesting observations/ brief reports of original studies presenting the authors' views on a topic of current interest.
-The purpose of a brief research article in ASCI Journal is to provide additional insights into topics of current sciences, engineering, and education concerns.
+The purpose of a brief research article in ARRUS Journal of Mathematics and Applied Scienceis to provide additional insights into topics of current sciences, engineering, and education concerns.
 It should be limited to 1,500 words with an unstructured summary not exceeding 150 words, no more than two tables and/or figures, and no more than 10 references.
 It could be authored by up to six authors.

 An acceptable manuscript should meet the following general criteria: it reports a contribution to science, sound methodology was used, and is explained with sufficient detail so that other capable scientists could repeat the experiments.
 Conclusions are supported by data, the manuscript is concise, well written, and understandable.
 The manuscripts are in English.